zhqiu/UWM-CS524-Intro-To-Optimization/README.md

 # UWM-CS524-Intro-To-Optimization

-When I was a visiting student in Univeristy of Wisconsin, Madison..
+When I was a visiting student in Univeristy of Wisconsin, I chose this amazing, helpful course.

 In this repository, you can see all course slides and my howework.
 I hope they can help you :->

-My homework in cs524, written in Julia and Python.
+My homework was written in Julia (and Python).

 It contains 10 homework:
 >  Homework1: Linear programs      <br/>